MiguelPacillo/ForecastApp/README.md

 # ForecastApp
-Search for any city in the world to get a detailed 5 day weather forecast.
-Created using Accuweather forecast and location search API's.
+Search for any city in the world to get a detailed 5 day weather forecast for the daytime and nighttime.
+Created using Accuweather forecast and location search APIs.

 ![Image1](https://i.imgur.com/lgmLEVq.png)